At the end of this chapter, the learner will be able to:

 Diagnostic ultrasound equipment used for peripheral vascular studies Diagnostic ultrasound is used both to detect occlusion of an artery affected by peripheral arterial disease and to confirm or rule out a deep vein thrombosis.
 The image created by the ultrasound waves can be visualized on the screen of the equipment.

-As a treatment modality, US technology is utilized in lithotripsy, liposuction,7 tumor ablation,8–10 enhancement of cancer treatment,11 and many general surgical procedures.7 Recently, a study was conducted examining a US-mediated oxygen delivery system to enhance local tissue oxygen levels.12 Additionally, physical therapists have long utilized US for phonophoresis,13 thermotherapy, pain reduction, and tissue repair.14 It has been ...
+As a treatment modality, US technology is utilized in lithotripsy, liposuction,7 tumor ablation,8–10 enhancement of cancer treatment,11 and many general surgical procedures.7 Recently, a study was conducted examining a US-mediated oxygen delivery system to enhance local tissue oxygen levels.12 Additionally, physical therapists have long utilized US for phonophoresis,13 thermotherapy, pain reduction, and tissue repair.14 It has been documented that ...